ovh/docs/pages/web_cloud/web_hosting/ftp_connection/guide.en-au.md

 In the command above, replace:

-- the value `sshlogin` by your main FTP login, as described in [step 2.2](#ftpsoftware) (or by an FTP login with SSH access);
+- The value `sshlogin` by your main FTP login, as described in [step 2.2](#ftpsoftware) (or by an FTP login with SSH access).
-- the `XXX` numbers correspond to the cluster number where your Web Hosting plan is located.
+- `XXX` with the number of the cluster where your Web Hosting plan is located.

 Once the command has been sent, you will be prompted to enter the SSH user password.